nleanba/typst-marginalia/main.typ

 For more advanced use-cases, you can also pass a function as the #link(label("marginalia-note.block-style"), [```typc block-style```]).
 It will be called with one argument, either ```typc "left"``` of ```typc "right"```, depending on the side the note will be placed on.
-Inside the function, context is avaliable.
+Inside the function, context is available.
 #let block-style = side => {
   if side == "left" {
     (stroke: (left: none, rest: 0.5pt + purple), outset: (left: marginalia.get-left().far, rest: 4pt))